How do I register?

 Do you work with children with special needs?

-No, our staff is not trained to offer children with special needs the specialized attention they need.
-This camp is a specialty camp that requires athletic ability, maturity, and a high level of discipline.
+Yes, however our staff is not trained to address any specific special need with specialized training or supervision.
+This program is a specialty camp that requires athletic ability and a high level of discipline.
+Please give us a call or email to discuss your child’s needs.

 Can I take only one week of camp?